 Repot in spring, moving to a pot only 1 size larger.
 Want to keep your powder puff tree small?
 Keep it in the same pot and just top-dress every year.

 Calliandra is an evergreen perennial.
 Its foliage is made up of dark-green, bipinnate leaves, with each leaflet about 2 inches (5 cm) long.
+Those leaves fold up at night and reopen in the daylight.

 Origin: Bolivia (South America)